-lives, prediction, income, attacked, competed, honed, land, sharp, life, money, prospect, situation heavy, soft, hot, warm, light, entire, all, weighted, cold, cool, gentle
+lives, prediction, income, attacked, competed, honed, land, sharp, life, money, prospect, situation heavy, soft, hot, warm, light, entire, all, weighted, cold, cool, gentle appear, focus, admit, exist, opportunity, point, chance, lost, disappear

-137. Gentle or fierce, wind always starts in the same way.
+147. Gentle or fierce, wind always starts in the same way.
 Wind is formed by the circulation of air.
 The sun heats up some parts of the sea and the land.
 The air among the hot spot warms up and rises.
 The cold air drops because it is heavy.
 Some wind circulates within a small area.
 Others blow in the entire globe.

-138. Sportswomen's records are important and need to be preserved.
+148. Sportswomen's records are important and need to be preserved.
 And if the paper records don't exist, we need to get out and start interviewing people, not to put too fine a point on it, while we still have a chance.
 After all, if the records aren't kept in some form or another, then the stories are lost too.